pablords/mistica-react-native/README.md

 # mistica-react-native

-framework that contains reusable UI components and utilities
+Exposes native components from the [mistica-ios](https://github.com/Telefonica/mistica-ios) and [mistica-android](https://github.com/Telefonica/mistica-android) libraries to be used as react-native components

 ## Installation